Lloyd Johnson (businessman): Johnson's The Modern Outfitter

 In 1978 Boutwood and Johnson opened a second London outlet, at 406 King's Road, in the Chelsea neighbourhood World's End.

 A commission to supply designs to Franc Roddam's film Quadrophenia (from The Who's concept album of the same name) led to re-entry into the own-label market with a series of 1960s-style clothing collections which revisited Johnson's mod past.

-These were snapped up by followers of the ska/mod revival Two Tone movement.
+These were snapped up by followers of the Ska/mod revival Two Tone movement.
 Musicians such as Paul Weller, Madness and The Specials all wore Johnson's clothing of this period.

 In 1979 Johnson launched the label La Rocka! to cater to another style subculture, 1950s enthusiasts for rockabilly and original rock & roll.
 This was championed by a strong association with the US trio The Stray Cats and set the scene for the rest of the decade of subsequent collections which recast 1950s and 1960s clothing for the 1980s via such sub-labels as Beat-Beat and Mex-Tex.

+In the late 70s and early 80s, Billy Duffy of Theatre of Hate and The Cult worked as an assistant at the shop.
+In an interview to promote his autobiography, Marco Pirroni of Rema Rema and Adam & The Ants stated that he worked very briefly in the shop, explaining that besides his career in music, it was the only job he ever had.

 The Rock & Roll Suicide collection used Japanese imagery and prints effectively; performers who favoured this clothing included singer Siouxsie (on the cover of The Face), The Clash frontman Joe Strummer (who wore a 'Kanji' shirt for a 1982 concert in Tokyo) and Billy Idol (on the sleeve of his single "Hot in the City").
 The complementary range of 'Jive Bomber' leather jackets were sported by such rock & rollers as Keith Richards.

 George Michael made his Johnson's BSA "Rockers Revenge" leather jacket and silver-tipped boots key elements of the visual identity portrayed on the cover of his Faith album, the music video for the spin-off single and accompanying world tour.
 Michael also wore a Johnson's denim/leather jacket in the promo video for his 1987 single with Aretha Franklin, "I Knew You Were Waiting (For Me)".

 By 1988, demand for Johnson's clothing was high enough to justify the opening of a third outlet in Endell Street in central London fashion district Covent Garden.

 Inspired by exposure to the West Coast lounge scene, in the early 1990s Johnson produced clothing for the British easy-listening crowd, including three-button Italian suits in sharkskin and Regency-collared outfits in crushed velvet, matched with giant 'Teddy bear' fake fur coats (as worn by Robbie Williams in the promo for Take That's 1995 single "Back For Good").